-There are two reasons investors should be bullish on Canadian uranium stocks.
+There are two reasons investors looking to buy stocks should be bullish on Canadian uranium stocks.

 The first is nuclear power’s massive potential.